riccardobarbatti/logger-app/README.md

 npm run json-server
 ```

-And then open http://localhost:5000 to view Fake Server Json it in the browser.
+And then open http://localhost:5000 to view Fake Server Json

 #### Available Scripts